fabrizio-ottati/fabrizio-ottati.dev/content/blog/northpole/index.md

 for fair comparison with NorthPole.
 Like NorthPole, it is an inference-only
     accelerator.

-Another reason for which Keller et al. is much more efficient than NorthPole is that it supports _sparsity-aware processing_, _i.e._, it skips zero computations without reading the zero values (I am simplifying).
-From the NorthPole article, it does not seem that sparsity-aware computation is supported.

 # (My) conclusions

 In conclusion, the following statement